MSc Applied Neuropsychology

 Overview

-You will have the opportunity to undertake independent research through your dissertation and there is opportunity to conduct your research project with clinicians working in the NHS.
+- Undertake research through your dissertation, there are opportunities to conduct your research project with clinicians working in the NHS.

 Programme structure

-The programme consists of five taught units and a clinical dissertation.
+The programme consists of five taught units and an empirical dissertation.

-- Applied Clinical Neuropsychology and Principles of Neuropsychological Assessment (30 credits) covers a range of common neuropsychological disorders and the principles of patient assessment and interpretation of neuropsychological tests (including change scores).
+- Applied Clinical Neuropsychology and Principles of Neuropsychological Assessment covers a range of common neuropsychological disorders and the principles of patient assessment and interpretation of neuropsychological tests (including change scores).

 - Issues in Clinical Neuropsychology covers a range of issues frequently encountered in clinical neuropsychology.
 For example, pain and cognition, PTSD, performance validity testing and functional neurological disorders.